 Remember, you are not alone.
 Though you may feel overwhelmed by the challenge ahead, there will be some to support you every step.
 Breaking the Silence need not be a lonely-struggle.

 If you are feeling desperate, confused, angry, alone, numb, hurt, frightened or desolate; it may help to talk to someone.

-At The Blue Sky Centre we provide a safe and confidential* place to speak freely.
-Our dedicated staff can support you to find the help you need after experiencing abuse as well as assisting to go onto make Police complaints should you choose to.
+At Blue Sky Centre we provide a safe and confidential* place to speak freely.
+Our dedicated staff can support you to find the help you need after experiencing abuse, as well as assisting to go on to make Police complaints should you choose to.